komrad36/LATCH/README.md

  See my GitHub for the CUDA version, which is extremely fast.

- My implementation uses multithreading, SSE2/3, and many many careful optimizations to implement the algorithm as described in the paper, but at great speed.
+ My implementation uses multithreading, SSE2/3/4/4.1, AVX, AVX2, and many many careful optimizations to implement the algorithm as described in the paper, but at great speed.
- This implementation outperforms the reference implementation by 600% single-threaded or 2200% multi-threaded (!) while exactly matching the reference implementation's output and capabilities.
+ This implementation outperforms the reference implementation by 800% single-threaded or 3200% multi-threaded (!) while exactly matching the reference implementation's output and capabilities.

  All functionality is contained in the file LATCH.h.